 What are blind spots?

-A blind spot is an area you can’t see while looking forward or in your mirrors and that is hidden by parts of the vehicles structure.
-Missing these areas can lead to collisions where it feels like the other vehicle has emerged from virtually nowhere.
+A blind spot is an area you can’t see in your mirrors or areas hidden by parts of your vehicles structure.
+Missing these areas can lead to collisions.

 A safe driver should be able to understand the concept of a blind spot and know how to avoid them, even if they are learning to drive.
 When you’re moving off fast, it may be difficult to know at all times you are clear and safe, and some areas around your vehicle will need extra attention.
 Some quick driving tips can ensure a safer journey and may even save your life.